 You can do many things to help you and your baby stay as healthy as possible.

-- [Eating a healthy diet -60-NEW] will help you get the nutrients both of you need.
-Your health care provider can refer to community resources to learn more about healthy eating.
+- Eating a healthy diet will help you get the nutrients both of you need.
+Your provider can refer you to community resources to help you learn more about healthy eating.

 - Prenatal vitamins will help prevent some birth defects.
 You may also need to take a folic acid supplement.

 - DO NOT smoke or use alcohol or drugs.
 These can harm your baby.
 Ask your provider for help quitting if you need to.